Food Allergies in Babies & Children

 - Sudden nasal symptoms (itchy nose, sneezing or blocked nose)

-If the exposure to specific foods clearly resulted in a reaction, your child should avoid the suspected food and consult a paediatrician as soon as possible.
+If the exposure to specific foods clearly resulted in an allergic reaction, your child should avoid the suspected food and consult a paediatrician as soon as possible.

 Try not to label your child with multiple food allergies without a proper diagnosis by a paediatrician to avoid the risk of malnutrition from excessive food avoidance.

-Introducing Solid Foods and Watching for Allergic ReactionsThe introduction of solid foods usually begins from 4 to 6 months of age but this varies from child to child, depending on their developmental readiness.
-Your baby may be ready for solid foods when he or she:
+Introducing Solid Foods to Babies and Watching for Allergic ReactionsThe introduction of solid foods usually begins from 4 to 6 months of age but this varies from child to child, depending on their developmental readiness.
+Your baby may be ready for solid foods to babies when he or she:

 - Is able to sit up